About Safety Maps

 You can also print and share different maps for differing disaster scenarios: one meeting place for a fire, another for a flood, and so on.
 We’ve left space for you to give each unique map an appropriate and prominent title.

 Wherever you think you, your friends and loved ones will be able to gather, be protected from further danger, and be easily visible to one another.
 We leave the definition of “safety” entirely up to you, although you can also see places other users nearby have chosen for these same qualities.

 We also strongly recommend checking with your local disaster preparedness office to confirm that the place you’ve chosen makes sense.

 About Do projects.

-Safety Maps, safety-maps.org and Do projects do not intend you to use this site in isolation, do not make any warranty of the fitness or suitability of any geographical location for any purpose whatsoever, and can accept no accountability for consequences arising from your use of the site.
+Safety Maps, safety-maps.org and Do projects do not intend you to use this site in isolation, do not make any warranty of the fitness or suitability of any geographical location for any purpose whatsoever and can accept no accountability for consequences arising from your use of the site.
 It is provided free and as a service to the public.
-Your use of Safety Maps and the services made available therein constitutes your acknowledgement of and consent to these provisions.
+Your use of Safety Maps and the services made available therein constitutes your acknowledgment of and consent to these provisions.